How to Introduce a Guest Speaker

 - The introduction seems to last longer than the speech

 - The person who reads word-for-word a long biography exactly as it is printed in the program

 - The introducers who make it more about themselves than the speaker

-These are just a few examples of how the simple act of welcoming someone to the stage can go awry.
+These are just a few examples of how the simple act of welcoming someone to the stage or onto Zoom can go awry.

 With this in mind, here are my seven best tips to help you next time you’re called upon to make an introduction.
 These tips also apply to introducing a new member of your team.